VanishMax/MWA-next/README.md

 ***Redux*** is here to be a showcase how global state could be managed in the application with SSR.
 The counter simply increases and decreases the number, while the Redux-store keeps the state not depending on the page at where you are.
+The interesting thing is that we use react-redux v7.1.0-alpha which supports react hooks, so there is no need to create components - simply work with functions and Redux.

 ### SEO